 We share your information with the following recipients:

-- Other grant funders where applicable such as Welsh European Funding Office, Welsh Government
+- Other grant funders where applicable such as Welsh European Funding Office, Welsh Government and UK Government

 - The Council’s Financial services to make payments/undertake due diligence checks

 - European Commission (in relation to EU funded schemes)

 - Other Local Authorities including Town & Community Councils

 - Grŵp Cefn Gwlad, Local Action Group for Carmarthenshire and other Local Action Groups (LEADER Programme)